Can You Forget Your Mother Tongue?

 The same occurs in those cases where a person who resides in a foreign country usually uses his or her native language to communicate with family members with whom he or she resides in that country (spouse or partner, children, etc.) or when visiting or communicating frequently. with relatives who reside in the country of origin, so they tend to regularly use both languages (L1 and L2), so the mother tongue cannot be forgotten.

-You may be interested: The 6 Types of Disgust (and Their Characteristics)
+You may be interested: Plato's Theory of Ideas

 3. The attitude towards the mother tongue and towards the new language